 - Preservation of Aesthetics: When you paint over wood, you lose all its natural beauty.
 Stain preserves the natural grain and look of wood.

-- The simplicity of Use: Stain is easy to both apply and maintain.
+- The Simplicity of Use: Stain is easy to apply and maintain.
 It requires half the time of paint and lasts several more years.

 It’s easy to see why wood stain is such a popular choice for decks, fences, and outdoor furniture.
 It provides better protection, preservation, and cost savings compared to paint or other materials.